asfhiolNick/NTU_CVSD_2022/README.md

 ## Contents
 - **2021_{final/hw1/hw2/hw3/hw4/hw5}**: These contents were forked and inherited from last year's project.
 - **2022_{final/hw1/hw2/hw3/hw4/hw5}**: This section represents my work output during the course from September to December 2022.
 - **final project**: This is a class competition project named "Polar Decoder".
-We referenced and implemented the dissertation "Algorithm and VLSI Architecture for Polar Codes Decoder" by Yuan Bo, Ph.D., University of Minnesota, 2015.
+We referenced and implemented the dissertation "Algorithm and VLSI Architecture for Polar Codes Decoder" by Dr. Yuan Bo, University of Minnesota, 2015.

 ## Contributions
 Contributions to this project are welcome.
 You can participate in improving this project by submitting Pull Requests or opening Issues.